Manuscript Submission Overview

 • Introduction: The Introduction should indicate the purpose of the research and briefly review the literature.

-• Material and Methods: This section should follow the Introduction and provide sufficient information to allow repetition of the experimental work.
+• Materials and Methods: This section should follow the Introduction and provide sufficient information to allow repetition of the experimental work.

 • Results: This section should describe the outcome of the study.
 Data should be presented as concisely as possible and, if any, in the form of tables and figures, although very large tables should be avoided.